 Allegations overseen by the LADO involving Thames Valley Police officers will increase.

-survey
+Stakeholder survey

 A LADO survey has been designed and is ready for implementation for next year’s report to ensure that quantitative and qualitive partner feedback is brought in for service continuous improvement.

+Business support brought under the management of LADO Service manager.

 Business support officers (BSO) currently sit within the corporate service.
 There is a risk that the LADO BSO’s may be required to support other panels impacting on the role the provide to the LADO service and as workloads increase so does the risk of reduced administrative support.
 There is little flexibility on the cover arrangements for the LADO BSO due to the nature of the confidential work of the LADO service it would not be appropriate to have a shared service.
 There are currently two-line management aspects for the BSO’s as they are directly line managed from within the corporate team however the day-to-day work, oversight, scrutiny and workload management is provided by the LADO service manager.
 Bringing them under the structure of the team will just make for easier management and delegation of tasks.

-community.
+Voluntary sector engagement

+Greater confidence that those in this sector have an awareness of the allegations management processes.

+Safer environments for children to spend time in the community.

 Introduction and background